7. Multiplicative Functionals#

 Let \({\mathbb G}\) be an \(n \times n\) matrix whose \((i,j)\) entry \({\sf g}_{ij}\) is an additive contribution to the growth that \(Y_{t+1} - Y_t\) experiences when \(X_{t+1} = {\sf s}_j\) and \(X_t = {\sf s}_i\).
 The stochastic process \(Y\) is governed by the additive functional

 Let \(M= \exp(Y)\).
-Define a matrix \({\mathbb M}\) whose \((i,j)^{th}\) element is \({\sf m}_{ij} = \exp({\sf g}_{ij}).\) The stochastic process \(M\) is governed by the multiplicative functional:
+Define a matrix \({\mathbb M}\) whose \((i,j)^{th}\) element is \({\sf m}_{ij} = \exp({\sf g}_{ij}).\) Represent the stochastic process \(M\) as the multiplicative functional:

 Associated with this multiplicative functional is the principal eigenvalue problem